inno-se/the-guide/README.md

 # we-have-tiktok-at-home

-This repository and accompanying GitHub projects serve as a blueprint for managing the development of a software product.
+This repository and accompanying [GitHub Projects](#projects) serve as a blueprint for managing the development of a software product.

 In our case, it's a TikTok-like application.